Hosted by the Canton of Port de l'Eau, Blades and Bards is a

 performance will be judged on its textual merits rather than its

-Judging - A judging round will occur after each
+Judging - A judging will occur after each

-this to vote for the person they believe to have won the heat by
+this to vote for the person they believe to have won the round by

 placing the token into a corresponding cup marked with the proposed